Dayne Ogilvie Prize for LGBT Emerging Writers

 Casey Plett's debut collection of short stories, A Safe Girl To Love, was published in 2014.
 A trans woman, she wrote a column on transitioning for McSweeney’s Internet Tendency.
 Her work has been featured in The Walrus, Plenitude, Two Serious Ladies, Anomalous Press, and other publications.
 She lives in Winnipeg.

 A three-time Lambda Literary Award finalist,Vivek Shraya's body of work includes ten albums, four short films, and three books.
-His debut novel, She of the Mountains, was named one of the Globe and Mail’s Best Books of 2014.
+Her debut novel, She of the Mountains, was named one of the Globe and Mail’s Best Books of 2014.

 About the Prize

 Established in 2007, the prize is presented annually to an emerging Canadian writer from the LGBT community who demonstrates great promise through a body of work of exceptional quality.
 Writers who identify themselves as LGBT are eligible and while no age restriction exists, the prize is intended for developing writers.
 The winner, along with two honours of distinction, is selected by a three-member, independent judging panel.
+Past winners of the prize include Michael V. Smith, Zoe Whittall, and Amber Dawn.

 About the Sponsor